nearprotocol/stakewars/challenges/challenge004.md

 ```
 curl https://rpc.betanet.near.org/status | jq .sync_info.latest_block_height
 ```
-to generate an integer of the current block height.
+to return an integer of the current block height.

 As of today, you can retrieve the `epoch_start` from the JSON RPC:
 ```